czim/laravel-localization-route-cache/README.md

 [![Software License][ico-license]](LICENSE.md)

+**Important**: This solution has been merged into `mcamara/laravel-localization` since version `1.3.11`.
+This package is no longer required!

 A cobbled together fix to allow caching routes per locale for [mcamara's laravel localization](https://github.com/mcamara/laravel-localization).

 See the [github issue related to this fix](https://github.com/mcamara/laravel-localization/issues/201) in the original package.